PHY2029 : Introduction to Observational Astronomy

 Aims

-To introduce the students to the basics of modern observational astronomy, the tools for analysing data and an understanding of the science that can be obtained from it.
+To introduce the students to the basic techniques and skills of modern observational astronomy, tools and statistical techniques for analysing astronomical data and an understanding of the science that can be obtained from it.

-The course will be based around two assignments, each following a published research paper.
-The students will be taught the tools necessary to replicate the essential data analysis and the science needed to understand and explain the implications of the results.
+The course will be based around two assignments.
+These will be written assignments, which will be a report on primarily computational based problems.
+The problems will make use of astronomical data (both real and simulated).
+During the lectures the students will be provided the tools and knowledge necessary to engage with the essential data analysis and to understand and explain the scientific implications of the results.

 Outline Of Syllabus